TourSA are sales representatives for SANParks at no extra cost to to our clients

 This trip begins in Johannesburg, South Africa and travels north through South Africa, Zimbabwe, Botswana, Zambia, Malawi and to Zanzibar, ending in Dar Es Salaam, Tanzania.

 This trip departs from Johannesburg early on Wednesday morning.
-Should you wish to explore Johannesburg, an earlier arrival should be planned and accommodation booked through your agent or the Africa Travel Co office.
+Should you wish to explore Johannesburg, an earlier arrival should be planned and accommodation booked through your agent SA Tours and Safaris.